apache/pekko/docs/src/main/paradox/distributed-data.md

 As deleted keys continue to be included in the stored data on each node as well as in gossip messages, a continuous series of updates and deletes of top-level entities will result in growing memory usage until an ActorSystem runs out of memory.
-To use Akka Distributed Data where frequent adds and removes are required, you should use a fixed number of top-level data types that support both updates and removals, for example @apidoc[cluster.ddata.ORMap] or @apidoc[cluster.ddata.ORSet].
+To use Pekko Distributed Data where frequent adds and removes are required, you should use a fixed number of top-level data types that support both updates and removals, for example @apidoc[cluster.ddata.ORMap] or @apidoc[cluster.ddata.ORSet].